MicrosoftDocs/visualstudio-docs.pl-pl/docs/vs-2015/ide/reference/watch-command.md

  Wymagane `index`.
 Numer wystąpienia okna Czujka.

 ## <a name="remarks"></a>Uwagi
- @No__t_0 musi być liczbą całkowitą.
+ `index` musi być liczbą całkowitą.
 Prawidłowe wartości to 1, 2, 3 lub 4.

 ## <a name="example"></a>Przykład